» Who can apply?

 The application consists of the following four parts:

-- Forms with personal information and questions about your academic and professional career, including details about university degrees, research work, lists of publications, etc. You will not have to upload a CV.
+- Forms with personal information and questions about your academic and professional career, including details about university degrees, research work, lists of publications, etc. You must also indicate, which SDG your research is contributing to.
+You will not have to upload a CV.

-- Please briefly explain your actual research by showing how it relates to sustainable development and demonstrate your interdisciplinary interest.
+- Please briefly explain your current research by showing how it is related to sustainable development and to the Sustainable Development Agenda (SDGs) and demonstrating your interdisciplinary interest.

 - What new perspective are you providing to sustainability research?
 What is your professional goal?

 - How is your research/work related to sustainability science in Germany?
+Which field/aspect of sustainability research in Germany is most relevant to you/your research?
 Please also indicate which of the institutions in this year’s Science Forum are most relevant to you and why.

 - Questions regarding your publications and patents.
 You are not asked to hand in full articles.
 We merely require a list of books/chapters/articles you (co-)authored.
-Therefore please complete the Excel template you find during the application process and list your publications in chronological order, naming the titles, potential co-authors, the publisher and the context (book/chapter/article/conference paper etc.).
+Therefore, please complete the Excel template you find during the application process and list your publications in chronological order, naming titles, potential co-authors, publisher and context (book/chapter/article/conference paper etc.).

 - Include articles/papers that have been submitted but have not yet been approved.